AdityaSahuIN/AdityaSahuIN/README.md

 Here are some ideas to get you started:--->

 - 👋 Hi, I’m Aditya Kumar
 - 👀 I’m interested in ...
-UI/UX Design
+Data Science
 - 🌱 I’m currently learning ...
-Python
+React & Python
 - 💞️ I’m looking to collaborate on ...
 Elon Musk
 - 📫 How to reach me ...
 Earth
 - ⚡ Fun fact: ...
 I'm 9Teen